Short Cross Pennies

 Class 8b (c.1242-c.1244) - Spink 1357B; North 981/2

-Coins of class 8b have a cross pattée style X in REX and a cross pommée style initial mark on the reverse.
+Coins of class 8b have a cross pattée style X in REX and a cross pommée initial mark on the reverse.
 The lettering is shorter than that of 8a, and the beard has an external outline.
 Single, double or triple-pellet stops may be used in the obverse and reverse legends.

 Mints: Bury, Canterbury, London